jcval94/copypaste/README.md

 # 10 0.33147 0.33398 0.33646 0.33891
 ```

-You can also change read.table parameters, for example:
+You can also change read.table parameters, e.g.

     #> data frame with 0 columns and 0 rows